rancher/rke2/docs/security/fips_support.md

 The Go compiler in use can be found [here](https://go.googlesource.com/go/+/dev.boringcrypto).
 Each component of the system is built with the version of this compiler that matches the same standard Go compiler version that would be used otherwise.

 This version of Go replaces the standard Go crypto libraries with the FIPS validated BoringCrypto module.
 See GoBoring's [readme](https://github.com/golang/go/blob/dev.boringcrypto/README.boringcrypto.md) for more details.
-This module has been revalidated as the [Rancher Kubernetes Cryptographic Library](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/3836) in order to ensure support on a wider range of systems.
+This module was orginally validated by NIST as the [Rancher Kubernetes Cryptographic Library](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/3836) in order to ensure support on a wider range of systems.
+However due to changes introduced by SP 800-56A Rev3, this validation is now hisotrical.
+A re-validation effort is currently underway to return this module to active FIPS 140-2 status.

 ### FIPS Support in Cluster Components